commadelimited/Sticky/readme.md

 ## Overview

 Sticky allows developers to quickly and easily display messages to users via a simple and streamlined notification center.
-Sticky is unique in that it groups multiple messages together to prevent cluttering up your beautiful interface.
+Sticky is unique in that it groups multiple messages together to help keep your beautiful interface clutter-free.

-Sticky is only 1.3k for the minified version and 2.8k for the full.
+Sticky is only 1.4k for the minified version and 3.1k for the full.

 ## Installation